 Long Wait for Approvals

 While Civita may be an example of innovation, smart growth, and sustainability, getting the project entitled was a major challenge for the developer.
 The design/entitlement process began in early 2002, with the city council finally approving Civita’s Environmental Impact Report and Specific Plan in 2008.
 But development did not begin until 2010, when final maps were approved, notes Sessa.
 “So [approvals took] a total of nine years,” he says.
 “It’s become a habit to say almost a decade.”

 Sudberry notes that the lengthy approval process was due in part to the scale and density of the project.
 The density, which ranges from seven to 100 units per acre (17 to 247 units per ha), raised concerns about how the project would affect existing infrastructure and traffic patterns.
 The city required traffic studies to determine how the project would affect local intersections, as well as freeway on- and off-ramps.

 Another issue involves the site’s location in two planning districts.
-About six acres (2.4 ha) lie within the Sierra Mesa planning district and the rest lies in Mission Valley.
-“Sierra Mesa didn’t want a road connection from Mission Valley, but Mission Valley did,” Sudberry notes.
+About six acres (2.4 ha) lie within the Serra Mesa planning district and the rest lies in Mission Valley.
+“Serra Mesa didn’t want a road connection from Mission Valley, but Mission Valley did,” Sudberry notes.
 “We did traffic studies with and without it, but no one could make a decision.
 The city finally approved the plan and is now doing its own traffic study, but we redesigned the street grid so we can go either way.”